Analyzing Wrap-Up Effects through an Information-Theoretic Lens: Experiments

 \paragraph{Results.}

-Here we explore the additional predictive power that $\infcontent^{(k)}$ gives us when modeling clause-final RTs.
-In \cref{fig:LL_full}, we observe that often the additional information provided by $\infcontent^{(k)}(\ww)$ indeed leads to better models of clause-final RTs.
-In most cases, $\infcontent^{(k)}$ at some value of $k>0$ leads to larger gains in predictive power than $k=0$.
+Here we explore the additional predictive power that $\infcontentk$ gives us when modeling clause-final RTs.
+In \cref{fig:LL_full}, we observe that often the additional information provided by $\infcontentk(\ww)$ indeed leads to better models of clause-final RTs.
+Note that the estimated coefficients for $\infcontentk$ are always positive when $\deltaLL > 0$ (see \cref{app:coefs}), suggesting that higher values of $\infcontentk(\ww)$ correspond to longer wrap-up times.
+This finding is in line with other information-theoretic analyses of RTs (discussed in \cref{sec:inc}), which have consistently found positive relationships between information content and RT.

+In most cases, $\infcontentk$ at some value of $k>0$ leads to larger gains in predictive power than $k=0$.
 Ergo, the information content of the preceding text is more indicative of wrap-up behavior than length alone.
-Further, while often within standard error, $\infcontent^{(k)}(\ww)$ at $k>1$ provides more predictive power than at $k=1$ across the majority of datasets.
+Further, while often within standard error, $\infcontentk(\ww)$ at $k>1$ provides more predictive power than at $k=1$ across the majority of datasets.
 This indicates that unevenness in the distribution of surprisal is stronger than the total surprisal content alone as a predictor of clause-final RTs.
 The same experiments for sentence-medial words show these quantities are less helpful when modeling their RTs.
 Note that these effects hold above and beyond the spill-over effects from the window immediately preceding the sentence boundary.
 The effect of the distribution of surprisal throughout the sentence is stronger for eye-tracking data than for SPR; further, the trends are even more pronounced when measuring \emph{regression times} for eye-tracking data (see \cref{app:results}).

 Notably, we see some variation in trends across datasets.
 Due to the nature of psycholinguistic studies, it is natural to expect some variation due to, e.g., data collection procedures or inaccuracies from measurement devices.
 Another (perhaps more influential) factor in the difference in trends comes from the variation in dataset sizes.
 We see that with the smaller datasets (e.g., UCL and Provo), there may not be enough data to learn accurate model parameters.
 This artifact may manifest as the noisiness or a lack of a significant increase in log-likelihood (on a held-out test set) over the baseline that we observe in some cases.